Laurent-Tupin/pynut/README.md

     """ Return the list of files in a folder that match the pattern given of the fileName with {*} or {XXX} within """

+    fileName = fl.fStr_GetMostRecentFile_InFolder(folder, fileName_X)
+    """ Return the list of files in a folder that match the pattern given of the fileName with {*} or {XXX} within
+    AND take the most recent one"""

+    l_files_X = fl.fL_GetFileList_withinModel(l_files, str_fileName)
+    """ If you have in memory a list of File Name you want to return the list of those who match the pattern given of the fileName with {*} or {XXX} within
+    """